Connectoids II: existence of normal trees: Normal partition trees

 \section{Normal partition trees}

 In this section we introduce normal partition trees for connectoids, which generalise normal partition trees of undirected graphs (see \cite{brochet1994normal} for more details).
-We prove that any connected connectoid has a normal partition tree.
+We prove that every connected connectoid has a normal partition tree.